leonardoccarv/CV/README.md

 </p>

 ### About Me
-I study Mathematics at the Federal University of Viçosa, I have 4+ years of experience in Statistical Analysis, Probability and Machine Learning (Research, Graduation, Extension Courses and Real Problems).
+I study Mathematics at the Federal University of Viçosa, I have 4+ years of experience in Statistical Analysis, Probability and Machine Learning (Research, Graduation and Extension Courses) and +2 years  of experience in Real Problems.
 I like solving problems using data, challenging and collaborative environments.
 I love what I do and I like making things happen.
 This is me.

 **Analytical Tools:**